Download the full Trip Guide

 Enhance your adventure with our range of trip extensions.

-Safari Trip Extension - Serengeti National Park & Ngorongoro Crater
+Safari Trip Extension - Serengeti National Park and Ngorongoro Crater

 Embark on a journey of a lifetime by exploring the magnificent Serengeti National Park after your successful summit of Kilimanjaro.
 The Serengeti is a world-renowned destination and is considered as one of the last remaining unspoiled savannahs in the world.
 Be prepared to be awed by the vast and diverse wildlife that roam its plains, including the rare black rhino, majestic lions, towering elephants, elusive leopards, crafty hyenas, and comical warthogs - keep your eyes peeled for Pumba!